Australian Lyme?

 Lyme disease, and whether or not it exists in Australia, is highly controversial.

-An increasing number of Australians are becoming chronically ill after a tick bite.
-But the current stance of the Australian Government is that classical Lyme disease (and its usual co-infections) cannot be contracted in Australia.
-This is due to the belief that the bacteria (Borrelia burgdorferi) that causes Lyme does not exist here.
+An increasing number of Australians are becoming chronically ill after a tick bite within this country.
+But the current stance of the Australian Government is that classical Lyme disease (and its common co-infections) cannot be contracted in Australia.

 Evidence of Lyme in Australia